denironyx/Data-Warehouse-Systems/7. Transact SQL/README.md

 - Update: Update existing records inside a database
 - Delete: Delete records from the database
 The CRUD is the most popular and basic operation that is performed on any database system.

+### SQL Server Data Types:
+A data type refers to the type of data that can be stored in a database table column.
+Examples includes
+-   Strings(text): A string is basically a text
+-   Date and Time
+-   Numeric, and others